systragroup/quetzal-network-editor-doc/docs/microservice/03_ML_Matrix_Road_Caster.md

 Matrix Road Caster is a machine learning algorithm used to estimate the average speed on the road links at a given time of the day.

 Random origins and destinations are scattered on the network, the Origin-Destination times are requested on the Here or google API for the chosen time of day.
-The use of this algorithm require to have an api key for either of the service.
+The use of this algorithm requires an API key for either of the services.

 ![Alt text](/microservice/overview_matrix_road_caster.png)

 ## Detailed steps of the algorithm

 1. The algorithm is either creating the chosen number of zones (number of zones parameter) using the density of the network to generate zones or you can choose to use your own zoning.
-2. Then we call the Google or Here matrix API, and we select the choosen numer of Origin Destination (**number of OD** parameter) to create random OD.
-Around 1% of the total OD is often enough (the number of total OD is the number of zones at power 2).
+2. We call the Google or Here matrix API, and we select the chosen number of Origin-Destination (**number of OD** parameter) to create random OD.
+Around 1% of the total ODs is often enough (the number of total OD is the number of zones at power 2).
-3. Then using an hybrid machine learning model we interpolate the model OD time from the known time of the API's OD sample.
+3. Using an hybrid machine learning model we interpolate the model OD times from the known time of the API's OD sample.
-4. Then the algorithm ajust the speed on the road network to match the routing time with the OD time using an iterative algorithm.
+4. The algorithm adjusts the speed on the road network to match the routing time with the OD time using an iterative algorithm.

 ## Api choice

-You can choose the API (Application Programming Interface) of Google or Here time.
-Those API gives the duration of a road travel in between two point.
-To choose the one you want use the scrollable menu displayed on the next picture.
+You can choose the API (Application Programming Interface) of Google or Here time. these APIs provide the duration of a road travel in between two point.
+To choose the one you want to use the scrollable menu displayed on the next picture.

 ![Alt text](/microservice/API.png)